 Guinea pigs use the bathroom wherever they please so you will need a bedding that is absorbent but does not harm to your pet.
 Wood shavings used to be popular, but more information on how they can harm our pets has been discovered over the years, especially with cedar shavings.
 Popular choices include fleece, which can be purchased from a craft store and then washed and reused when it gets dirty, and various kinds of paper-based small animal bedding.

 Feeding Guinea Pigs

 Vitamin C is the key ingredient in a guinea pig diet.
-Like humans, guinea pigs cannot make their own supply of vitamin C to meet their daily needs, so it must be supplied for them.
+Like humans and capybaras, guinea pigs cannot make their own supply of vitamin C to meet their daily needs, so it must be supplied for them.
 Guinea pig-safe vitamin C supplements and special guinea pig pellet food are fortified with vitamin C to help meet this nutritional requirement.
 Also, guinea pigs need a large amount of roughage, such as timothy hay.
 Stay away from sugary treats and seeds which can cause gastrointestinal issues.